expinc/sunagent/docs/EXTENSIBILITY.md

 ## Add More Operations

+You could add more operations by either adding more functions or adding arcanes in grimoire.

+### Add Operation by Function

-To add operations, first, you add functions in *ops* package with below signature:
+To add operations by functions, first, you add functions in *ops* package with below signature:
 ```go
 func function_name(ctx context.Context, other_argument type_of_other_argument...) (return_value return_type...)
 ```